Fardin-Data/Superstore-Sales-Analysis---Forecasting/README.md

-# Superstore Sales Insights and Forecasting
+# Superstore Sales Analysis and Forecasting

 This repository contains a Power BI project that showcases sales insights and forecasting.
 The project includes a dashboard that offers a comprehensive overview of sales data, as well as a separate page dedicated to a sales forecasting model for the next 10 days.
 This README guide will walk you through the project.